FredZCY/Action-Recognition-HMDB51/README.md

 - Body movements for human interaction: fencing, hug, kick someone, kiss, punch, shake hands, sword fight.

 You should download the dataset from http://serre-lab.clps.brown.edu/wp-content/uploads/2013/10/hmdb51_org.rar or you can run dataset.py

+To cope with the limited computational resources and speed the training, we choose 10 classes with 75 frames per video.

 ## Packages Installation
 numpy, pandas, sklearn, matplotlib, pytorch, itertools...